TennesseeWorks Employer Advisors

 The Workplace Initiative helps companies recruit, hire, and retain the largest untapped labor pool in the country – people with disabilities.
 This site offers all the tools and resources your organization needs to embark on its inclusion journey.

-We also have an exciting project aimed at changing the employment landscape for Tennesseans with disabilities.
-Through the Employer Outreach Initiative, trained presenters share with employers why hiring people with disabilities makes good business sense.
-Click here to learn more about the Employer Outreach Initiative!
+Through the TennesseeWorks Partnership, we developed an exciting project called the Employer Outreach Initiative, aimed at changing the employment landscape for Tennesseans with disabilities.
+Trained presenters shared with employers why hiring people with disabilities makes good business sense.